rebelsky/sams-assorted-musings-reflections/meeting-michelle-2024-09-22.md

 [9] I spent about three years of my life shipping films for Doc Films, running the projector, and even, for a summer, programming and running the summer program.
 I'm still proud that I could do seamless transitions between reels.

 [10] She'll tell you that's because I'm a boomer, and she's not.
 But I'd rather be a boomer than a 'tweener.

+[11] I'd forgotten about the nonsequitur's anonymous cards until Frank Corley sent me a scan of one a few years ago.
+As I've said, Michelle has the memory for our family.